Classics: Deodato – Also Sprach Zarathustra (2001) (CTI Records)

 An established recording artist in his native Brazil since the mid-60’s, Eumir Deodato had nevertheless to wait until early 1973 to make his official debut Stateside.
-A debut under the form of an album titled ‘Prelude’, which featured a memorable cover version of Richard Strauss‘s ‘Also Sprach Zarathustra’…
+He would at last make it with an album titled ‘Prelude’.
+With the latter featuring a memorable cover version of Richard Strauss‘s ‘Also Sprach Zarathustra’…

-Quite a challenge, knowing that the original (a tone poem) has been a part of the classical repertoire since its first performance back in 1896 (Wikipedia).
-But what a blast which Deodato turned it into a 9 minute cosmic Jazz Funk definitive masterpiece.
+Quite a challenge as a matter of fact.
+An ever more when knowing that the original (a tone poem) had been a part of the classical repertoire since its first performance back in 1896 (Wikipedia).
+But what a blast which Deodato turned it into a 9 minute cosmic Jazz/Funk definitive masterpiece at the end.
+With extra props to Stanley Clarke on electric bass.

 Born in Rio de Janeiro, Brazil, Eumir Deodato de Almeida is a pianist, composer, arranger and producer.
 Primarly geared towards Jazz, he progressively covered a wider spectrum along with time.

-A self-taught musician, Deodato arranged ‘Chapter Two’ for Roberta Flack back in 1970, before emerging as a recording artist himself.
+A self-taught musician, Deodato arranged ‘Chapter Two’ for Roberta Flack back in 1970.
+This before emerging as a recording artist himself.

 The end of the 70’s would see him exploring groovier territories, on the heels of ‘Whistle Bump’.
-As a producer, turning Kool & The Gang into a Disco hit machine, or collaborating with Kleeer, One Way, The Dazz Band and Con Funk Shun.
+As a producer, turning Kool & The Gang into a Disco hit machine.
+With this resulting in a plethora of classics.
+From ‘Ladies’ Night’ to ‘Steppin’ Out’.
+But also ‘Big Fun’, ‘Get Down On It’ and ‘Take My Heart’.
+This in addition to ‘Big Fun’, ‘Too Hot’ and ‘Celebration’ to name a few.
+Or collaborating with Con Funk Shun, One Way and The Dazz Band.
+Not to mention Kleeer.
 But also under his own banner, with cuts such as ‘Keep On Movin” or ‘S.O.S.
 Fire In The Sky’.

 Another sign of his open-mindeness being his orchestrations on Björk‘s 1997 released ‘Homogenic’ album…